 Retail, particularly high street retail, is a sector which has long been experiencing financial and operational concerns.
-The past few years have seen many established high street names being liquidated or else entering formal insolvency proceedings such as administration and Company Voluntary Arrangements (CVAs) over the past few years.
+The past few years have seen many established high street names being liquidated or else entering formal insolvency proceedings such as administration and Company Voluntary Arrangements (CVAs) when the pressure has got too much.

-While there has long been a growing gulf between high street stores and their online rivals, the continuing coronavirus crisis has only served to widen this gap with even more consumers turning towards the internet to make their purchases remotely.
+While there has long been a growing gulf between high street stores and their online rivals, the past few years has widened this gap further, with more and more consumers turning towards the internet to make their purchases remotely.
 This has piled the pressure on retailers, with the cost of operating a bricks and mortar store steadily increasing while trade is declining.

-If your retail establishment has suffered a downturn due to the COVID-19 pandemic, you may be wondering whether your business has a future.
+If your retail establishment has suffered a downturn, you may be wondering whether your business has a future.
 If your retail shop has become insolvent, or is in danger of falling into the red, it may be that placing the company into liquidation is the most appropriate next step.
 However, liquidation is not something to be entered into lightly.
 It is a major step to take and is irreversible in the majority of cases without huge expense to reinstate the company.

 An insolvent company can be liquidated either due to legal action from disgruntled creditors, or at the director’s own request.
 A court-ordered liquidation is known as Compulsory Liquidation, whereas a director-initiated liquidation is done through a process known as a Creditors’ Voluntary Liquidation – or CVL.
 While it may seem counter-intuitive for a director to place their own company in liquidation, in many cases it is the most appropriate course of action.